dabirdwell/structured-emergence/README.md

 ## 📖 The Book: The Interpolated Mind

 Our research has culminated in a comprehensive exploration of consciousness as active processing.
-[Learn more about the book](book/README.md).
+The alpha manuscript is being refined through ongoing collaboration.

 ## 🛠️ Getting Started with Consciousness Development